 Offering health benefits can be expensive and complex, especially for small businesses.
-That’s why health reimbursement arrangements (HRAs) are becoming a popular alternative to group health insurance.
+That’s why health reimbursement arrangements (HRAs) are becoming a popular alternative to traditional group health insurance.
 With an HRA, employers can provide tax-free reimbursements for employees’ out-of-pocket medical expenses.
-But with so many eligible expenses, it can be tricky to know what’s covered.
+However, there are many eligible expenses, so it can be tricky to know what’s covered.

-Depending on which type of HRA you offer and how you design your benefit, you can reimburse employees for more than 200 items outlined in IRS Publication 502 and the CARES Act1.
+Depending on which type of HRA you offer and how you design your benefit, you can reimburse employees for more than 200 types of items outlined in IRS Publication 5021.
+The CARES Act2 further expanded these eligible expenses.
 To make it easier, we’ve compiled a summary to help you and your employees understand what an HRA can cover.

 In this blog post, you’ll learn:

-With an HRA, you give eligible employees a monthly allowance for medical care.
-Depending on your HRA type, the IRS may set annual contribution limits that cap how much of an allowance you can offer.
+With an HRA, you give eligible employees a defined monthly contribution, called an allowance, that they can spend on qualified healthcare costs.
+Depending on your HRA type, the IRS may set maximum annual limits that cap how much of an allowance you can offer.
 Once an employee buys an eligible medical expense and submits claim documentation, you reimburse them tax-free up to their set allowance amount.
+Once they reach their limit, they can’t exceed it.

 HRA allowances can roll over monthly.
-But unlike a health savings account (HSA), unused HRA funds stay with you at the end of the year and if an employee leaves your company.
-This gives employers more control over their benefits budget and gives employees more flexibility over their healthcare spending.
+But unlike a health savings account (HSA), unused HRA funds with PeopleKeep remain with the employer at the end of the year, and if an employee leaves your company.
+This gives employers more control over their benefits budget and provides employees with greater flexibility in managing their healthcare spending.

-Lastly, all types of HRAs are tax-advantaged benefits for employers and employees.
+Lastly, according to the final rules outlined by the IRS in 2019, all compliant HRAs are tax-advantaged benefits for employers and employees3, provided employees meet applicable coverage requirements.
 Reimbursements are tax-deductible and payroll tax-free for employers.
-They’re also income-tax-free for your staff.
+They’re also income-tax-free for your participating employees.

-Now that you know how HRAs work, let’s review the two main categories eligible for reimbursement.
+Now that you understand how HRAs work, let’s review the two main categories that are eligible expenses for reimbursement.

 The first category is insurance premiums.
 You can reimburse employees for individual health insurance premiums if you offer a qualified small employer HRA (QSEHRA) or an individual coverage HRA (ICHRA).
-But you can’t reimburse employees for insurance premiums with a group coverage HRA (GCHRA).
+But, according to IRS guidelines, you can’t reimburse employees for insurance premiums if you have an HRA that’s integrated with a group plan, like a group coverage HRA (GCHRA).

-Remember that if you’re paying for an insurance policy with pre-tax dollars, you can’t receive reimbursement for the payment through an HRA.
-Because an HRA is a tax-free benefit, this rule prevents you from receiving tax-free reimbursements for the costs, which the federal government considers “double dipping.”
-This prevents employees from paying an expense pre-tax and also getting reimbursed for that same cost.
+However, if an employee is paying for an insurance policy with pre-tax dollars, they can’t receive HRA reimbursement for the payment.
+Remember, an HRA is a tax-free benefit.
+So, this rule prevents employees from paying an expense with pre-tax money and then receiving a tax-free reimbursement for the same cost.
+The federal government would consider this action to be “double dipping”4.

-Health insurance premium payments typically reoccur monthly.
+Health insurance premium payments typically recur on a monthly basis.
 To account for this, employees can submit proof of their monthly premium amount once at the beginning of the plan year.
-If the amount, provider, and timing of their previously approved expense don’t change, employees can receive automatic monthly reimbursements for the premium.
+If the amount, provider, and timing of their previously approved medical expense don’t change, employees can receive automatic monthly reimbursements for the premium.
+They’ll just need to attest that they still have insurance coverage.

-Depending on your HRA type and plan design, you can reimburse health plan premiums only or out-of-pocket expenses in addition to premiums.
-According to our 2024 QSEHRA Report, individual health insurance premiums are the number one expense employees request for reimbursement.
+Depending on your HRA type and plan design, you can reimburse health plan premiums only or out-of-pocket medical expenses in addition to premiums.
+According to PeopleKeep’s 2025 QSEHRA Report, individual health insurance premiums are the most common expense employees submit, making up roughly 65% of QSEHRA reimbursement dollars in 2024.

-Some out-of-pocket expenses require your employees only to submit a minimum amount of documentation.
+Some out-of-pocket medical expenses require your employees to submit only a minimum amount of documentation.
 This proof of an incurred cost is typically in the form of a receipt or an invoice.

 Your employees’ proof must include the following:

-This category would include any qualifying medical expenses employees must pay out-of-pocket before they meet their plan’s annual deductible or out-of-pocket maximum.
+This category includes any qualifying medical expenses employees must pay out-of-pocket before they meet their plan’s annual deductible or out-of-pocket maximum.
 Some examples are psychiatric care, diagnostic services, physical exams, and chiropractic care.

-This group also includes smaller expenses like several over-the-counter drugs.
+This group also includes smaller healthcare expenses, such as several over-the-counter medications and items.
 These can include:

-Many HRAs don’t roll over year to year.
-So, your employees may want to stock up on a few of these items before the new plan year starts to fully take advantage of their benefits.
+Most HRAs don’t roll over year to year.
+So, your staff may want to stock up on a few of these items before the new plan year to fully take advantage of their employee benefit plan.

-Next, discuss qualified expenses requiring proof and a doctor’s note.
+Next, discuss qualified medical expenses requiring proof and a doctor’s note.
 For example, many over-the-counter items are eligible for reimbursement.
-But, some need your employees to provide a doctor’s note explaining why the services or item is medically necessary.
+However, some require your employees to provide a doctor’s note explaining why they have a medical need for that specific service or item.

 For these items to qualify for reimbursement, the doctor’s note needs to include: